Stay fit with the Best Low-Impact Cardio for Bad Knees

 Trust me, taking the time for a few sessions with your physical therapist will do more than an apple a day in keeping you out of your doctor's office.
 If you don't have one, speak with your primary care physician, and they can help.

-This will help you to discover exercises that provide stretching and strengthening without agitating your existing condition.
+This will help you to discover cardio exercises that provide stretching and strengthening without agitating your existing condition and raising your heart rate.
 Stick with low-impact routines that focus on contracting your muscles.
 Avoid heavier weights and uncomfortable movements that cause your knees to hurt due to the direction they're moving.